DevilLord41/pybedrock/readme.md

 - Add dialogues

 ## Credits
-This is my personal project i do for fun, maintenance, updates and what it is for are not gonna be guaranteed.
+This is my personal project i do for fun in free time and good mood.
+So maintenance, updates and what is this project even for are not gonna be guaranteed. <br><br>
 Contribution and feedback are welcome. <br>
 Discord: dariusklaus